Kennedy Space Center Launch Complex 39A: Modifications

 In August 2018, SpaceX's Crew Access Arm (CAA) was installed on a new level, which was built at the necessary height to enter the Crew Dragon spacecraft atop a Falcon 9 rocket.
 It very closely resembles jetways that are frequently found at airports.
 In September 2018, the refurbished Space Shuttle Emergency Egress System was raised to this new level.

 SpaceX added a crew gantry access arm and white room to allow for crew and cargo ingress to the vehicle.
 The existing Space Shuttle evacuation slide-wire basket system was re-purposed to provide a safe emergency egress for the Dragon crew in the event of an emergency on the pad that does not necessitate using the Crew Dragon's launch abort system".

 In 2019, SpaceX began substantial modification to LC 39A in order to begin work on phase 1 of the construction to prepare the facility to launch prototypes of the large 9 m-diameter methalox reusable rocket—Starship—from a launch stand, which would fly from 39A on suborbital test flight trajectories with six or fewer Raptor engines.
 A second phase of the construction was planned for 2020 to build a much more capable launch mount capable of launching the entire Starship launch vehicle, powered by 33 Raptor engines and producing a total of 72 MN liftoff thrust when departing 39A.

 In August 2019, SpaceX submitted an Environmental Assessment for the Starship launch system at Kennedy Space Center.
 This document included plans for the construction of additional structures at LC-39A to support Starship launches, including a dedicated pad, liquid methane tanks, and a Landing Zone.
 These are separate from the existing structures that support Falcon 9 and Falcon Heavy launches.

 In December 2021, SpaceX started construction of a Starship orbital launch pad on the site.

+LC-39A in early 2026, with constructed SpaceX's facilities.

 On June 16, 2022, the first tower segment for the Starship orbital pad arrived at LC-39A.
 Stacking began on June 21, and the Starship launch mount was also under construction.
 In 2024, an additional Environmental Impact Statement was underway to support an annual launch cadence of 40+ Starship launches.
 In early 2025, the original launch mount for LC-39a was scrapped in favor of a new design.
-The new launch mount was fabricated at SpaceX's Roberts Road facility and was transported to the launch complex for installation on November 4th 2025.
+The new launch mount was fabricated at SpaceX's Roberts Road facility and was transported to the launch complex for installation on November 4, 2025.